romana/romana/devstack_romana.md

 Segments: default, s1, s2
 ```

 We've also created `admin` and `demo` tenants, with segments.
-If the `admin` user creates a new instance, it needs to provide a named segment.
+If a new instance is created for a tenant, a segment name needs to be provided.
 This will create an IP address within that segment and configure `iptables` rules to restrict communication to hosts within that segment.

 ## Create a new instance